-Cañada College is actively collaborating with Sequoia Union High School District (SUHSD), La Honda/Pescadero Unified School District (LHPUSD), and Oxford Day Academy, an independent charter school in East Palo Alto, to promote relationships, seamless transitions, and alignment of pathways.
+Cañada College is actively collaborating with Sequoia Union High School, La Honda/Pescadero Unified, and San Mateo Unified School Districts as well as Oxford Day Academy in East Palo Alto, an independent charter school, to promote relationships, seamless transitions, and alignment of pathways.
 As mentioned above, dual enrollment courses will be offered at five high schools in the SUHSD this 2021-2022 academic year for the first time.
 Over the next three years, the dual enrollment expansion plan includes the following participating high schools, charter schools and adult schools: